JhngJng/JhngJng/README.md

 ### About Me
 Hi, I'm Jihyeong Jung.
-I'm an M.S. candidate of Department of Industrial & Systems Engineering, KAIST👋
+I'm a M.S. candidate of the Department of Industrial & Systems Engineering, KAIST👋
 I'm really fortuned to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/)

 ### Academic Interests